mikolajjuda/rust-introduction/slides_en.md

 <!-- end_slide -->

-Project organisation
+Project organization
 ---

 - package - collection of crates
 - Crate - compilation unit; tree of modules that compile to a library or an executable
-- Module - code organisation unit allowing for control of scope and privacy
+- Module - code organization unit allowing for control of scope and privacy
 - Path - a way of referencing an item in a module tree

 # Project creation